 A simple, authentic Indian recipe for Garam Masala that can be made with ground or whole spices.
 Make this aromatic spice blend in under 15 minutes!
 Flavorful, fragrant and easy!
 Video.

-While in Mumbai recently, I visited a spice market and met a kind man who blended his own spices.
+While visiting India, I visited a spice market in Mumbai and met a spice merchant who had blended his own spices for over 50 years.
 He sweetly and generously walked me through his way of making Garam Masala.
-He then told me how his wife’s version was different, each of them having their own personal blend.
-Of course they each thought their own blend was better.
+I wrote down all the spices and then he then told me how his wife’s version was different, each of them having their own personal blend.
+Of course, they each thought their own blend was better. 🙂

 What is Garam Masala?